smaroukis/shared-learning-arduino/Memory.md

 ## Types of Memory

 3 types:
-- Flash: non-volatile _program_ memory
+- Flash: non-volatile _program_ memory, manage at the block level
-- SRAM: reserved space for global and static variables (volatile)
+- SRAM: reserved space for global and static variables (volatile) - see more at [Read Access Memory (RAM)](Read%20Access%20Memory%20(RAM).md)
-- EEPROM: more non-volatile memory
+- EEPROM: more non-volatile memory, managed at the byte level

 Flash (non-volatile)
 - stores program and initializes data (used when uploading a program to the board)
 - can't modify data in flash memory from executing your code
 - to modify the data it must first be copied into SRAM
 - finite lifetime 100,000 write cycles
+- can only be modified at the block level (vs. EEPROM which can be managed at the byte level)

 SRAM, Static Random Access Memory (volatile)
 - is dynamic, changes as we enter and exit function calls (use the `freeMemory()` function as a way to see the change as the program runs)